 Sundering provides a flexible choice in all situations, providing an extra burst AoE tool that Enhancement can sometimes be lacking in.
 It can also slot in to fill gaps in the single-target rotation as a high value cast without any cost.

 Stormkeeper only really sees any value in pure single-target situations due to the low damage Chain Lightning deals directly.
 It can be paired with Earthen Spike, but has a much higher execution requirement than alternatives.
-Note that the damage dealt by each cast is increased by Maelstrom Weapon stacks present despite not actually consuming them.
-That means you want to make sure you pool back up to at least 5 stacks before spending any charges after priming it.
+The cast itself can be made instant using Maelstrom Weapon stacks, but the Lightning Bolt casts will not scale with them or consume any due to being instant already.

 Crashing Storm can be used as a low impact option due to Crash Lightning now being part of the rotation at all times.
-It does suffer from situations where targets are moving, and without the passives gained on the way to level 60 in Shadowlands does not have the same value it could have.
-Not recommended unless you are struggling with making use of the active options on the row.
+It does suffer from situations where targets are moving, and has no places where it truly excels, so exists as a simpler alternative.